gyhzz/PracticeDataEngineering/SQL/Easy_1517_Find_Users_With_Valid_Emails.md

 Straight-forward regex string matching question.

-$[A-Za-z]: Check that the first character of the email address is a letter
+^[A-Za-z]: Check that the first character of the email address is a letter

 [A-Za-z0-9_.-]*: Check that the email address only contain letters, numbers, and the 3 allowed characters '_', '.', '-', zero or more times

-@leetcode[.]com: Check that the domain of the email address is @leetcode.com.
+@leetcode[.]com$: Check that the domain of the email address is @leetcode.com.
 The [.] is to match an actual period instead of the regex meaning of . (match any single character).
 One of the edge cases will have a domain of @leetcode?com and this will cover it.
+Also check that this is the last part of the string and nothing comes after this.

 ### Solution